Tibo Persyn: Loans to Club Brugge and Westerlo

-Loan to FC Eindhoven
+Eindhoven

 On 22 July 2022, Persyn joined Eerste Divisie club FC Eindhoven on a season-long loan.

+On 15 July 2023, Persyn rejoined Eindhoven, this time on a permanent transfer.

+RWDM Brussels

+On 11 July 2025, Persyn signed for Challenger Pro League club RWDM Brussels, returning to Belgium.
+He debuted on the opening matchday of the season, starting in a 3–3 home draw against Lommel.

 International career

 Persyn has represented Belgium at under-15, under-17, under-18 and under-19 levels.
 He made 3 appearances for Belgium at the 2018 UEFA European Under-17 Championship and 4 appearances at the 2019 UEFA European Under-17 Championship.